Importing PDF files as images

 A note on quality

 When you import a PDF file as an image into Cardbox the resultant image quality will not be as good as the original PDF file: it will be roughly equivalent to printing the PDF file and then scanning the printout at 200 dots per inch.
-If you want higher-quality printouts then you will need to keep the original PDF file even after it has been imported into Cardbox.
+If you want to be able to have higher-quality printouts in the future then you will need to keep the original PDF file even after it has been imported into Cardbox.